iande/stomper/README.md

 This gem is in no way related to the [Python stomper](http://code.google.com/p/stomper/) library.

-##Still in the Works

-There are a few features that have not yet been implemented, hence why we're still on a prerelease version number.
-The following is a list of the major deficiencies of the gem, but this list is not necessarily exhaustive.

-* Write some features to test other connections:
-  * Authenticated logins
-  * SSL Client verification (just to ensure that SSL params are being delivered appropriately)
-* A bit of refactoring is in order
-  * Refactor specs a bit, clean up separation between 1.9 and 1.8 specific tests

-As these issues are resolved, I'll drop them from the list (and potentially add other issues)

 ##Example Usage

     # Establish a connection to the broker